United States diver badges

-The diver insignia (also known as "diver badges") are qualification badges of the uniformed services of the United States which are awarded to servicemen qualified as divers.
-Originally, the diver insignia was a cloth patch decoration worn by United States Navy divers in the upper-portion of the enlisted service uniform's left sleeve during the first part of World War II, when the rating insignia was worn on the right sleeve.
+The various diver badges (also known as "diver insignia", "dive badges/insignia," and colloquially known as "dive bubbles") of the uniformed services of the United States are badges awarded to service personnel once they have graduated an appropriate diving course.
+The badges' origins lie in the cloth patch decoration worn by United States Navy divers on the upper-portion of the enlisted service uniform's left sleeve during the first part of World War II, when the rating insignia was worn on the right sleeve.
 When enlisted rating insignia were shifted to the left sleeve in late World War II, the patch shifted to the upper right sleeve.
-The diving patch was created during World War II, and became a breast insignia in the late 1960s.
+The Navy transitioned to a metal breast insignia (with cloth breast insignia for utility and battle uniforms) in the late 1960s, with the other services following suit over the following decades.